bingoohuang/longlived-grpc/gRPC long-lived streaming.md

 This does not mean to imply that you won’t need to handle cases where the network fails.
 You should definitely take that into consideration when designing a production grade system.

 ## What are we going to build?

-All of the code used here is available in the following GitHub repository: https://github.com/omri86/longlived-grpc
+All of the code used here is available in the following [GitHub repository](https://github.com/omri86/longlived-grpc)

 For the sake of keeping everything simple and focus on how to utilize gRPC – we are going to create a basic application which consists of a single server and multiple clients.
 I chose to work with a arbitrary number of 10 clients, but as you will see later this scales easily: